-The typical selection process for finding the Kumari has got resemblance to the Tibetan style of selecting the reincarnations of their predecessors.
-Few young girls aged between 4-5 years are selected basis their astrological chart and their stars should be favourable to the King of Nepal.
+The typical selection process for finding the Kumari Goddess has got resemblance to the Tibetan style of selecting the reincarnations of their predecessors.
+Few young girls from the Newari community aged between 4-5 years are selected basis their astrological chart and their stars should be favourable to the King of Nepal.

-The Kumari is supposed to follow strict rules which are laid upon her when she takes her seat.
-This includes barely talking, the reason that they answer devotees’ questions with the expressions on her face.
+The Kumari is laid with strict rules when she takes her seat.
+This includes minimal talking and expressions on her face.
 It is said that Kumari should not cry or show anger or smile at you when she is meeting.
 If she does it means that something bad is going to happen.
-When i met Kumari recently again during Indra Jatra 2017, I found her completely expressionless, not concerned of anything happening around her.
+When I met the Kumari goddess during Indra Jatra , I found her completely expressionless, not concerned of anything happening around her.
 I later thank my stars after I got to know that it is a good sign that she didn’t show any expression

 All her necessities are taken care by the Nepalese government.
 She spends most of her time either studying or performing the rituals.
 She is allowed leaving the Kumari Ghar only a few times in a year during festivals and her feet must never touch the ground.
 She in the house she is carried around by the care takers

-Indra Jatra is the most important event for Kumari, a celebration of the harvest held in late August or early September.
-On the third day of the festival, the Kumari is carried around Durbar Square in a chariot along with other two chariot of Ganesha and Bhairav and bless the king who would reign in the coming year, with a tika
+Indra Jatra is an important event for the Kumari, a celebration of the harvest held in late August or early September.
+On the third day of the festival, the Kumari goddess is carried around the Basantapur Durbar Square in a golden chariot and bless the king who would reign in the coming year, with a tika

 My friend told me that many Kumaris has faced a tough situation coping up with the fast paced world when they step outside their abode.
 They find is hard to walk on the road, when as a Kumari they are not allowed to touch the ground.
 They find it strange to face the people when they were kept away from them